FrankEndriss/opengltest/glfw03_lines/README.md

 of a Renderer which displays some more or less nice, useless stuff.
 Just to show how the main program interacts with a renderer.

+Furthermore there are classes Shader and Program which compile and link the shaders.

 Call with "-f" option to fullscreen, without opens a window of size 640X480.

 While running